 And to finish off the list we have this lovely, protein rich salad bowl with chicken, egg and chickpeas or garbanzo beans.
 We recommend using dried chickpeas, which you will need to soak overnight and then cook for at least 1 hour before continuing with the steps in this recipe.
 Chickpeas can also be replaced with some nuts or cauliflower for those avoiding all legumes.
 Recipe is from Iowa Girl Eats.

-What is your favourite way to build a bowl?
+What is your favorite way to build a bowl?
 Leave your favourite bases, toppings, and proteins below!